lfkdev/bashtemplate/README.md

 ####################################################
 ```

-Now start create your code with the output functions and write every function in the main one!
+Now start creating your code with the output functions and write every function in the main one!
 Have fun

 If you have any problems or whishes let me now.